Scripto's Push to Prompter feature lets you send scripts directly to the teleprompter. Here's how.

 In this example, the Prompter Helper app is connected to a show called The Littlest Tug Boat and the selected Prompter Directory is a folder called Prompter Testing with Scripto that lives in /Users/alicedubois/

-2. Go to Scripto.live and open the script you want to push
+2. Go to Scripto.live and Open the Script or Rundown You Want to Push

-Once the prompter operator confirms that the Prompter Helper app is ready, go to Scripto.live and open the script that you want to push to prompter.
+Once the prompter operator confirms that the Prompter Helper app is ready, go to Scripto.live and open the script or the rundown that you want to push to prompter.

 ⭐️ When you push a script to prompter, Scripto's smart filters will only send the block types that should appear in prompter.
 Scripto pushes dialogue, character names, and parentheses blocks to prompter, and filters out act, slug, bracket, and general block types so they do not end up in prompter.
 Note that you can't push a script to prompter unless it contains at least one dialogue, character names, or parentheses blocks.

-From the script editor, click on the ... menu in the upper right and select Push to Prompter
+From a rundown, click on the Export menu in the upper right and select Push to prompter

-The first time you push a script to prompter, Scripto will default to Entire script.
+The first time you push a script to prompter, all the segments of the script will be selected by default and marked as NEW because they have never been pushed to prompter before.

-If the order of the slugs has changed but the contents of the slugs has not, select Individual slugs and make sure no slugs are checked, then push.
+If the order of the slugs has changed but the contents of the slugs has not, make sure no slugs are checked, then push to prompter.
 That will update the show's run order (.dat file) without changing any of the script files.

 When a push is successful, the Prompter Helper app will show a confirmation message in the Recent Updates area.
 For example: